takinoy/zen-gtk-themes/README.md

 Specific settings for libreoffice :
 Using small scrollbars in libreoffice 3.* cause sheet tabs too small.
 You can fix scrollbar width for LibreOffice two ways :
 - run the script libreoffice-patch.sh (use it with care).
 This script will add customs application launchers for libreoffice in .local/share/applications to run the patch "libreoffice.rc" when libreoffice is launched.
-The folowing command will be added in the application lancher :
+The following command will be added in the application launcher :
 # bash -c 'GTK2_RC_FILES=$HOME/.themes/Zen/gtk-2.0/apps/libreoffice.rc application-command'
 You can remove the generated files libreoffice-* safely.
 - edit Zen/gtk-2.0/gtkrc and change value of "GtkScrollbar::slider-width" from "11" to "14" for example.